liavt/Jumbo-Engine/.github/CONTRIBUTING.md

 * Subcategories will start with triple headers
 * Topics will be bullet pointed
 	* There may be subtopics that can have embedded bullet points
+* It doesn't matter if a bullet point doesn't end in a period
+* Examples may be given as long as they start with EXAMPLE:

 ##Code Style